igor-qa/Ultimate2Algo/README.md

-# UltimateBootcamp 2 - Preparation for the coding interview
+# Ultimate 2 - Preparation for the coding interview